tfmolch/morphlines/doc/src/site/sphinx/about.rst

 * **WikipediaCleaner**: Command that cleans the wikipedia markup from a text.
 * **CheckpointFilter**: Get the last checkpoint value by parametrized handler and filter records by paramentrized field too.
 Periodically update checkpoints values.
 * **LDAP**: Extract RDN's from an LDAP String into separated headers.
+* **Referer Parser**: Is based on Snowplow Referer Parser with some improvements.
+It's able to parse both organic links as paid links.